lynckia/licode/doc/server_api.md

 - `Room.name`: the name of the room.
 - `Room._id`: a unique identifier for the room.
 - `Room.p2p` (optional): boolean that indicates if the room is a peer - to - peer room.
 In p2p rooms server side is only used for signalling.
+- `Room.mediaConfiguration` (optional): a string with the media configuration used for this room.
 - `Room.data` (optional): additional metadata for the room.

 In your service you can create a room, get a list of rooms that you have created, get the info about a determined room or delete a room when you don't need it.